cs544-wisc/s24/p5/README.md

 Let's break it down into two parts.
 * Think about the ten counties where *Wells Fargo* applications have the highest average loan amount.
-* Now, that you have the name of those counties, how many applications have been made form those counties to *Wells Fargo*.
+* Now, that you have the names of those counties, how many applications have been made from those counties to *Wells Fargo*.

-**Information:** `county_code` in `loans` is the state and county codes concatenated together whereas `counties` has these as separate columns (as an example, 55025 is the county_code for Dane county in loans, but this will show up as `STATE=55` and `COUNTY=25` in the counties view.
+**Information:** `county_code` in `loans` is the state and county codes concatenated together whereas `counties` have these as separate columns (as an example, 55025 is the county_code for Dane County in loans, but this will show up as `STATE=55` and `COUNTY=25` in the counties view.
 As such, you may find the following snippet useful when joining with `counties`
 ```python
 ...
 ON loans.county_code = counties.STATE*1000 + counties.COUNTY